Shopify/polaris/polaris.shopify.com/content/contributing/working-with-the-polaris-team/index.md

 ## TL;dr

 Think about your system needs in the prototype phase of your project so your team can plan for [quality](/contributing/quality-contributions) systems [contributions](/contributing) ahead of the build phase.
-The Polaris team is here to help you in the planning phase, but we can’t be pulled in last minute to unblock.
-The best way to get help is through Polaris support channels:
+The Polaris team is here to help you with planning, but we can’t be pulled in last minute to unblock.

+The best way to get help is through our support channels:
+- [GitHub discussions](https://github.com/Shopify/polaris/discussions/6750) to talk to the community about anything from patterns, to potential contributions
--  #polaris Slack channel if you work at Shopify
+-  #polaris in Slack if you work at Shopify and have a general inquiry
-- Start a [GitHub discussion](https://github.com/Shopify/polaris/discussions/6750) around your potential contributions to get the conversation started.

 As you’re building you may need custom styles.
 In those cases, always use Polaris [tokens](/tokens).